ossf/allstar/README.md

    private repos.
 Choose this option if you want to run Allstar on all repositories in an organization, or want to opt out only a small number of repositories or specific type (i.e., public vs. private) of repository.
+   Since the v4.3 release, globs are supported to easily add multiple repositories with a similar name.

 <table>
 <thead>